TACC/coe-332-sp23/docs/unit05/containers_1.rst

 EXERCISE
 ~~~~~~~~

-Before you exit the container, try running a few of the games (e.g. ``hangman``).
+Before you exit the container, try running the command ``python``.
+What happens?
+Compare that with running the command ``python`` directly on your student VM.

 Run a Command Inside a Container
 --------------------------------

-Back out on the ISP server, we now know we have an image called
+Back out on you student VM, we now know we have a container image called
-``wjallen/bsd:1.0`` that has some terminal games inside it which would not
+``python`` that has a particular version of Python (3.11.2) that is
-otherwise be available to us on the ISP server.
-They (and their dependencies)
+otherwise not available on your student server.
+The 3.11.2 Python interpreter,
+it's standard library, and all of the dependencies of those are included in the
+container image and
 are *isolated* from everything else.
-This image (``wjallen/bsd:1.0``) is portable
+This image (``python``) is portable
 and will run the exact same way on any OS that Docker supports.

 In practice, though, we don't want to start interactive shells each time we need